joel-grant/joel-grant/README.md

 ## 🚀 About Me

-I'm a **backend developer** who specializes in building robust server-side applications and scalable development platforms.
+I'm a **backend developer** who enjoys building robust server-side applications and scalable development platforms.
 I'm passionate about creating **reliable APIs and services** using Ruby on Rails and Java, while also designing the infrastructure that enables teams to deploy and scale their applications efficiently.

 I love taking **complex, repeatable tasks and breaking them down into simple, automated steps** - whether that's streamlining deployment processes, optimizing database operations, or creating developer-friendly tooling that makes everyone's job easier.